Skip to Content

 Popsicle Stick Groundhog Craft – The groundhog found this fun craft for the kids when he took a look around for his shadow.
 It’s such a fun project where the kids can paint and create with popsicle sticks!

 Walrus Tissue Paper Craft – Raise your flipper if you’re ready for a fun walrus craft!
-With just a handful of supplies, tissue paper, and our free template, kids can create their own walrus ready to swim!
+With just a handful of craft supplies, tissue paper, and our free template, kids can create their walrus ready to swim!

 Polar Bear Handprint Craft – This is a fun art project the kids will enjoy making.
 The star of the show is the polar bear made from your little one’s handprint.
 With a few crafting supplies, they’ll create a winter scene for their polar bear to be featured in.